 NATO has approved the BlackBerry® Enterprise Solution for the storage and transmission of data up to and including the NATO RESTRICTED classification.

 Common Criteria EAL 4 +

-Common Criteria assesses the design and implementation of security-sensitive products and provides assurance that the specification, implementation, and evaluation of each solution have been thoroughly analyzed.
-EAL4+ is the highest certification level recognized internationally under the Common Criteria program, and is frequently conducted for products that are deployed in environments handling sensitive government data.
+Common Criteria provides assurance of the design and implementation of security-sensitive products.
+EAL4+ is the highest certification level and is frequently conducted for products deployed in environments handling sensitive government data.

 The National Information Assurance Partnership (NIAP) is responsible for US implementation of the Common Criteria, including management of the NIAP Common Criteria Evaluation and Validation Scheme (CCEVS) validation body.

 Cyber Essentials is a cyber security standard developed under the auspices of the Communications-Electronics Security Group (CESG), the information security arm of Government Communications Headquarters (GCHQ) in the United Kingdom.
 It identifies the security controls that an organization must have in place in order to have confidence that they are addressing cyber security effectively and mitigating the risk from Internet-based threats.

 The Payment Card Industry Data Security Standard (PCI-DSS) set minimum necessary requirements that every merchant and/or service provider must meet in order to protect the cardholder data of their customers.

 The QNX® OS for Safety is certified to meet the requirements of International Electrotechnical Commission (IEC) standard 61508 Safety Integrity Level 3 (SIL3).
 It’s also assessed to be compliant with ISO 26262 Automotive Safety Integrity Level (ASIL D).